finboxio/rancher-lb/README.md

 The label `lb.haproxy.9090.frontend=80/http` is where the magic happens, and exactly what it does depends on how we configure our service metadata.

-In this case, it tells `finboxio/rancher-lb` to create an http frontend in HAProxy that listens on port 80, and to further create a backend that balances all requests with the Host header `haproxy.rancher.dev` to port 9090 across all of the healthy containers in this service.
+In this case, it tells `finboxio/rancher-lb` to create an http frontend in HAProxy that listens on port 80, and to further create a backend that balances all requests with the Host header `haproxy.rancher` to port 9090 across all of the healthy containers in this service.
 This is our haproxy stats page, since our metadata is configured to expose that on `:9090/` (see `metadata.stats.{port,path}` in rancher-compose).

 That's it.
 Our frontend is automatically created, our backend is automatically set up, our acls routing to that backend are automatically configured, and healthy containers are automatically added as they come and go.
 As services with similar labels are added/removed, the router will automatically expose/drop them.